fizaguirre/confpeering-ix/README.md

 * **project_folder**: This folder keeps the _env.sh_, _models.js_ and _prepare.js_ files and also the client and server folders.
 The _env.sh_ file set some environment variables useful for the operation of the plataform.
 The _model.js_ file defines how the data is organized in the database.
 The _prepare.js_ file fills the database with data used by the application logic.
 * **server**: This folder keeps the files that are going to be running in the server side.
 The server is responsible to control the access and procedures of the application.
 * **client**: This folder keeps the files that are going to be running in the client side.
-The client is the interface used by the user to access the platform and perform his operations.
+The client is the interface used by the user to access the platform and perform its operations.

 ## Bind to another interface